Professor - Arthur Andersen Chair in Accounting

 - The Effect of SFAS 133 on the Risk Relevance of Accounting Measures of Banks' Derivative Exposures, (with Anwer Ahmed and Emre Kilic), The Accounting Review, May 2011.

-- Association between Borrower and Lender State Ownership and Accounting Conservatism, (with Hanwen Chen, Jeff Chen and Yanyan Wang), Journal of Accounting Research, Winter 2010.
+- Association between Borrower and Lender State Ownership and Accounting Conservatism, (with Hanwen Chen, Jeff Chen, and Yanyan Wang), Journal of Accounting Research, Winter 2010.

 - An Empirical Analysis of Auditor Independence in the Banking Industry, (with Kiridaran Kanagaretnam and Gopal Krishnan), The Accounting Review, November 2010.

-- Institutional Monitoring through Shareholder Litigation, (with Agnes Cheng, Yinghua Li and Henry Huang), Journal of Financial Economics, February 2010.
+- Institutional Monitoring through Shareholder Litigation, (with Agnes Cheng, Yinghua Li, and Henry Huang), Journal of Financial Economics, February 2010.

 - No Web Site Currently

-University of Michigan
+The University of Michigan